 The number of training places available each year is limited and available places are expected to fill up well in advance of courses starting for the academic year 2021/22.

 Step one – submit your application

 - a personal statement that demonstrates why you think you should be awarded a Royal Society of Chemistry Teacher Training Scholarship (1000 words max).
-Please give examples, and refer back to the 'what do we look for in candidates' section, when writing your statement.
-You must cover:
+Please give specific examples, and refer back to the 'what we look for in candidates' section.
+You will need to cover:

-- a chemistry knowledge test with 15 multiple choice questions.
-You must pass this test to be considered for an assessment day
+- a chemistry subject knowledge check with 15 multiple choice questions.

 For applicants with an international degree, you will also need to upload documentary evidence from UK NARIC (National Recognition Information Centre) confirming the degree is comparable to a UK Bachelor's degree.
 Guidance is available from the DfE’s helpline on 0800 389 2500.

 Step two – online knowledge test and interview

 Online applications will be shortlisted and successful candidates will be invited to complete an in-depth online subject knowledge test.
 Questions are written in exam format and cover topics generally taught at GCSE and A-level in England.
 Those who pass the test will then be invited to an online interview.